International propagation of the Salafi movement and Wahhabism: Afghan jihad against Soviets

 The Afghan jihad against the Soviet Army following the Soviet's December 1979 invasion of Kabul Afghanistan, has been called a "great cause with which Islamists worldwide identified," and the peak of Salafii-Islamist and Islamic Revivalist "collaboration and triumph."
 The Saudis spent several billion dollars (along with the United States and Pakistan), supported with "financing, weaponry, and intelligence" the native Afghan and "Afghan Arabs" mujahideen (fighters of jihad) fighting the Soviets and their Afghan allies.
-The Saudi government provided approximately $4 billion in aid to the mujahidin from 1980 to 1990, that went primarily to militarily ineffective but ideologically kindred Hezbi Islami and Ittehad-e Islami.
+The Saudi government provided approximately $4 billion in aid to the mujahidin from 1980 to 1990 that went primarily to militarily ineffective but ideologically kindred Hezbi Islami and Ittehad-e Islami.
 Other funding for volunteers came from the Saudi Red Crescent, Muslim World League, and privately, from Saudi princes.
 At "training camps and religious schools (madrasa)" across the frontier in Pakistan—more than 100,000 Muslim volunteer fighters from 43 countries over the years—were provided with "radical, extremist indoctrination".

-Mujahidin training camps in Pakistan trained not just volunteers fighting the Soviets but Islamists returning to Kashmir (including the Kashmir Hizb-i Islami) and Philippine (Moros), among others.
-Among the foreign volunteers there were more Saudi nationals than any other nationality in 2001 according to Jane's International Security.
-In addition to training and indoctrination the war served as "a crucible for the synthesis of disparate Islamic revivalist organizations into loose coalition of likeminded jihadist groups that viewed the war" not as a struggle between freedom and foreign tyranny, but "between Islam and unbelief."
+Mujahidin training camps in Pakistan trained not just volunteers fighting the Soviets, but also Islamists returning to Kashmir (including the Kashmir Hizb-i Islami) and Philippine (Moros), among others.
+Among the foreign volunteers, there were more Saudi nationals than any other nationality in 2001, according to Jane's International Security.
+In addition to training and indoctrination, the war served as "a crucible for the synthesis of disparate Islamic revivalist organizations into loose coalition of likeminded jihadist groups that viewed the war" not as a struggle between freedom and foreign tyranny, but "between Islam and unbelief."

-The war turned Jihadists from a "relatively insignificant" group into "a major force in the Muslim world."
+The war turned jihadists from a "relatively insignificant" group into "a major force in the Muslim world."

-The 1988–89 withdrawal by the Soviets from Afghanistan leaving the Soviet allied Afghan Marxists to their own fate was interpreted by jihad fighters and supporters as "a sign of God's favor and the righteousness of their struggle."
+The 1988–89 withdrawal by the Soviets from Afghanistan, leaving the Soviet-allied Afghan Marxists to their own fate, was interpreted by jihad fighters and supporters as "a sign of God's favor and the righteousness of their struggle."

-Afghan Arabs volunteers returned from Afghanistan to join local Islamist groups in struggles against their allegedly “apostate” governments.
+Afghan Arab volunteers returned from Afghanistan to join local Islamist groups in struggles against their allegedly "apostate" governments.
 Others went to fight jihad in places such as Bosnia, Chechnya and Kashmir.
-In at least one case a former Soviet fighter – Jumma Kasimov of Uzbekistan—went on to fight jihad in his ex-Soviet Union state home, setting up the headquarters of his Islamic Movement of Uzbekistan in Taliban Afghanistan in 1997, and reportedly given millions of dollars' worth of aid by Osama bin Laden.
+In at least one case, a former Soviet fighter – Jumma Kasimov of Uzbekistan—went on to fight jihad in his ex-Soviet Union state home, setting up the headquarters of his Islamic Movement of Uzbekistan in Taliban Afghanistan in 1997, and reportedly given millions of dollars' worth of aid by Osama bin Laden.

 Saudi Arabia saw its support for jihad against the Soviets as a way to counter the Iranian Revolution—which initially generated considerable enthusiasm among Muslims—and contain its revolutionary, anti-monarchist influence (and also Shia influence in general) in the region.
 Its funding was also accompanied by Salafi literature and preachers who helped propagate the faith.
 With the help of Pakistani Deobandi groups, it oversaw the creation of new madrassas and mosques in Pakistan, which increased the influence of Sunni Salafi Islam in that country and prepare recruits for the jihad in Afghanistan.